 Warning: This article contains spoilers for Mass Effect 3.
 Consider yourself warned.
 It’s also long, so be sure to pour yourself a tasty beverage and/or find a comfortable chair.

 There’s a fine line between expressing legitimate, thoughtful criticism and simply coming across like a whiny, entitled baby.
 I sincerely hope that this article lands closer to the former than the latter.
 Put simply, the more I reflect on my Mass Effect 3 experience, the more disappointed and underwhelmed I become.
-This is not to say that Mass Effect 3 has no positive qualities whatsoever, and it’s only fair to begin by considering them.
+However, this is not to say that Mass Effect 3 has no positive qualities whatsoever, and it’s only fair to begin by considering those first.

 When Mass Effect 3 Does Work